Student Organizations

 New York Law School has an active Student Bar Association and dozens of student organizations that create opportunities to network on and off campus, find mentors, and build community.
 All organizations are open to the entire NYLS community.

-The NYLS chapter of the Albanian American Law Students Association provides a sense of community for Albanians in the legal field; gives a platform to addressing important cultural, political, and legal issues in the community; and brings together Albanian-American lawyers to enhance the practice of law and encourage the next generations of lawyers.
+The NYLS chapter of the Albanian American Law Students Association provides a sense of community for Albanians in the legal field; gives a platform to address important cultural, political, and legal issues in the community; and brings together Albanian American lawyers to enhance the practice of law and encourage the next generations of lawyers.

 The NYLS chapter of the American Constitution Society works to uphold the Constitution; ensure that the law protects democracy and public interest while improving people's lives; explore progressive ideas and issues; and foster a professional community among students, alumni, and other members of the Society’s network.